ivan-pinatti/docker-torrent-box-with-vpn/README.md

 # Torrent, Usenet, NZB, VPN (ProtonVPN) box through Docker Compose

 The code on this repository is intended to be used to share media content with various networks such as Torrent and Usenet while protecting your privacy through a VPN (ProtonVPN).
-The main idea is to provide access where internet censors and content restriction apply.
+The main idea is to provide access where Internet censors and content restriction apply.
 I totally discourage using this code for any piracy reasons.

 The stack can be run in any Linux box.\
 Besides Plex transcoding, all other apps and functions are super light and a basic Raspberry Pi is able to handle the load.